Skip to Main Content

 Loan quick facts

-• Amounts: Up to $250,000
+• Terms: Up to 5 years

-• Terms: Not disclosed
+• APR: Not disclosed

-U.S. Bank Cash Flow Manager line of credit overview
+U.S. Bank business line of credit overview

-This product provides working capital to make seasonal purchases, meet short-term cash needs or acquire inventory.
+U.S. Bank’s business lines of credit provide working capital to make seasonal purchases, meet short-term cash needs or acquire inventory.
 You’ll get a pool of cash to draw from as needed and only pay interest on the amount you borrow.
 The secured Cash Flow Manager line of credit is limited to $250,000; it requires a UCC lien on business assets but features lower interest rates.
 The unsecured line of credit has a lower limit of $100,000 and has steeper interest rates.

 Lines of $50,000 or less come with a $150 annual fee.
-U.S. Bank states this option is best for businesses that have been established at least two years.
+U.S. Bank states this option is best for businesses that have been established for at least two years.

 Loan quick facts